Aaron Elling

-Aaron John Elling (born May 31, 1978 in Waconia, Minnesota) is a former American football placekicker.
+Aaron John Elling (born May 31, 1978) is an American former professional football placekicker.
 He was signed by the Minnesota Vikings as an undrafted free agent in 2002.
 He played college football at Wyoming.

-Elling has also been a member of the Tennessee Titans, Baltimore Ravens, Atlanta Falcons, Jacksonville Jaguars, Cincinnati Bengals and the Oakland Raiders.

-Early years
+Early life

 Born in Waconia, his family moved to Wyoming in his childhood.
 During his high school studies at Lander Valley High, he was a speaker at numerous events and was a player in the soccer team with whom he won two All-State honors.

 College career

 Elling attended George Fox University where he played soccer his freshman year.
 He then transferred to the University of Wyoming where he walked on the football team.
 Majoring in exercise physiology at Wyoming, he planned to attend Pacific University to study optometry.

 Professional career

 Minnesota Vikings

-He signed for the Miami Dolphins as a college free agent on May 7, 2002 but was waived on August 27.
+He signed for the Miami Dolphins as a college free agent on May 7, 2002, but was waived on August 27.

 In 2003, Elling signed with the Vikings as a free agent and played in all 16 games scoring 102 points.
 He made his NFL debut against the Green Bay Packers on September 7.
 He was waived by the Vikings on September 2, 2004.